alenq1/react-django-dockerized/README.md

   - [] add more schedule tasks and delayed tasks
   - [] define model for saving data from scheduled taks
   - [] set enviroment variables deploy more flexible
+  - [] use redis-commander for managing redis service